jcvl92/DingusGamingUnturnedPlugin/README.md

 * Teleporting to a player in a vehicle puts you in their vehicle instead of TPing and probably getting your run over.
 If vehicle has no space for you, it puts you behind the vehicle.
 * teleportPlayerInRadius() will teleport players to a random point within a circle, leveling them with the ground so they do not get teleported into the ground/in the air.
 * Skills reduction on death is reduced to -10% instead of -$25%.
 This was done by removing the normal update delegate, and putting my own copy in with the local variable changed.
 * Structure health was programmatically changed to be 10x.
-This is scaleable and much easier than editing the structure config files.
+This is scalable and much easier than editing the structure config files.
 * Players can be respawned, bypassing the respawn timer, by using the respawnPlayer() function.
 * Inventory/skills&experience/location/survival stats can all be saved and/or cleared out using the PlayerState class.
-These functions are fairly robust, but can operate a little weird at scale as the underlying Unturned operations are not scaleable or robust, themselves.
+These functions are fairly robust, but can operate a little weird at scale as the underlying Unturned operations are not scalable or robust, themselves.
 * I used a lot of reflection to edit private variables and access invocation lists to replace delegates.
 * In order to auto-respawn players on death, I made an onPlayerDeath delegate that registered an onPlayerDied delegate that would respawn the player.
 This is because there are two different events that happen when a player dies, onDeath and onDied. onDeath happens before the death has fully registered, and onDied happens after the death has registered, when a respawn call would be valid.
 A similar flow happens when respawning a player and modifying their state.
 See the CommandUnstuck and ArenaEvent classes for examples.